-- hospital,
+- · hospital,

 - medical,

 - mental health and substance abuse,

 - prescription drug,

 - dental,

 - vision,

+- short-term disability in Connecticut, if provided by your Collective Bargaining Agreement ("CBA"),

-- life insurance, and
+- life insurance,

-- accidental death and dismemberment.
+- accidental death and dismemberment, and

+- death benefit for pensioners.

 Each of these benefits is described in detail later in this booklet.